codeboxrcodehub/comforthrmdocs/docs/comfortresume/user-guide/settings.md

 Navigate to **Comfort Resume > Settings** in the WordPress admin dashboard.
 This section is organized into various sections, each dedicated to specific configuration options.

 ## General Settings ##
-These fundamental settings allow you to define core parameters for your accounting system.
+These fundamental settings allow you to define core parameters for your system.
 Some key options:

 **Pages Slug** Set the slug country for different pages over the plugin.